Post Office Small Saving Schemes in India

 Senior Citizen Savings Scheme qualifies for tax benefit U/s 80 C of Income tax act.You can open any number of accounts subject to maximum investment limit i.e.total amount all the accounts should not exceed the permissible amount.

 The lowering of interest rates on the above Post Office Small Saving Schemes is something to worry about.
-But,still such schemes are widely accepted by the different sections of the society to reap assured fixed returns on their investments in the long run.
+But,still Post office schemes are widely accepted by the different sections of the society to reap assured fixed returns on their investments in the long run.

-Are you interested in these small saving schemes or you are considering some other investment alternatives also.
+Are you interested in these post office schemes or you are considering some other investment alternatives also.
 Feel free to share your valuable feedback in the comment section below !

 Besides Post Office Small Saving Schemes,there are numerous other ways to park your money.
 So,based on your risk horizon and priorities,you can explore diversified investment options to earn higher returns.